pulumi/pulumi/sdk/nodejs/README.md

 then "install" the package (by `yarn link`ing the resulting `bin/` directory).

-We recommend putting `bin/` on your `$PATH`, since the `pulumi-langhost-nodejs` executable will be loaded dynamically by the `lumi` tool whenever it encounters a Node.js program.
+We recommend putting `bin/` on your `$PATH`, since the `pulumi-langhost-nodejs` executable will be loaded dynamically by the `pulumi` tool whenever it encounters a Node.js program.

-The tests will verify that everything works, but feel free to try running `lumi plan` and/or `lumi deploy` from the `examples/minimal/` directory.
-Remember to run `tsc` first, since `lumi` expects JavaScript, not TypeScript.
+The tests will verify that everything works, but feel free to try running `pulumi plan` and/or `pulumi deploy` from the `examples/minimal/` directory.
+Remember to run `tsc` first, since `pulumi` expects JavaScript, not TypeScript.